FAQs About Ohio Personal Injury Settlements | Kisling, Nestico & Redick

 What Does a Personal Injury Settlement Cover?

 Settlements don’t always specify what they are recouping.
-The insurance company will likely make you a broad offer they think is acceptable for all of your damages.
+The insurance company will likely make you a broad offer that they think is acceptable for all of your damages.
 However, these are typically for a lot less than you’d recover by working with an attorney who focuses on getting you enough to cover everything.

 How Long Does It Take To Get a Settlement?